PajaS22/PingPong-APO/documentation.md

-# Documentation for our Ping-Pong game
+# Documentation for the Ping-Pong game

 To see the full version click *[here](https://hackmd.io/@APOsem/rJz3nJkqO)*.